-- Providing downloadable applications (Class 42) - Providing downloadable computer operating systems (Class 42).
+- providing downloadable applications (Class 42); - providing downloadable computer operating systems (Class 42).

-As with the term provision of information, provision of downloadable content without further specification is too vague.
+As with the term provision of information, provision of downloadable content without further specification lacks clarity and precision.

 The retail/wholesale of downloadable content is different - this would refer to bringing together a variety of downloadable content for the benefit of third parties, making it available to users to select from and purchase.